 If you are a British national living abroad, or you are a foreign national, you should read our advice on nationality restrictions.

 No, there is no obligation to hold a U.K. passport.
-However, it is a very effective identity document, because the Identity & Passport Service are known for carrying out very stringent checks on your identity, and (for child applications) whether you have obtained consent from everyone with parental responsibility.
+However, it is a very effective identity document, because HM Passport Office are known for carrying out very stringent checks on your identity, and (for child applications) whether you have obtained consent from everyone with parental responsibility.

 No, not normally.
 However, there are some limited circumstances in which they will record both your current name, and your previous name: